What is Social Trading?

 These details might include the instruments they trade (currency, commodity, index, stock, etc.), the entry and exit rates at which they bought/sold the instrument, the percentage of gain/loss etc. Not to worry, as far as we know none of the social trading sites divulge the actual monetary amounts of investment in each trade.
 If you run into one that does, it’s advisable to stay away as you don’t want to run the risk of becoming a target.

 What is social trading good for?

 The answer is simple: by seeing what others are trading and the kind of results they are getting from their trading strategies, you are in a prime position to learn new techniques, gauge market sentiment, and be exposed to trading ideas from around the world.
 You are no longer confined to theoretical charts and figures, or market news; instead, you have direct access to what thousands of traders are doing in real time, and you can use that information when making trade decisions.

 The downside, of course, is that no matter how many times the wisdom of the crowd wins, there will also be times when it fails.
 It’s always best not to follow the herd blindly, but rather take the data from your social feed into consideration along with traditional market info sources.

-Most social trading platforms stream live information generated by their network through “live feeds” - much like the feeds you’re used to seeing on Facebook.
+Most social trading platforms stream live information generated by their network through “live feeds” – much like the feeds you’re used to seeing on Facebook.
 However, some also borrow additional elements to bring you more concentrated information and even data analysis.
-For example, eToro, one of the more popular social trading platforms, collates the live trading data to create a “profile page” for each trader, that consists, among other things, of trading statistics that give a clearer picture of how successful each trader’s strategies really is.
+For example, eToro, one of the more popular social trading platforms, collates the live trading data to create a “profile page” for each trader, that consists, among other things, of trading statistics that give a clearer picture of how successful each trader’s strategies really are.

 Copy trading: taking social trading to the next level